-The second annual Ohio State School for the Blind (OSSB) Student Art Show is now on display at the State Library.
-The art show features sixteen beautifully handcrafted books that were written, illustrated, and bound by the students in OSSB art teacher Rachelle Smith’s class.
+The second annual Ohio State School for the Blind (OSSB) Student Art Show took place March – April, 2018.
+The art show featured sixteen beautifully handcrafted books that were written, illustrated, and bound by the students in OSSB art teacher Rachelle Smith’s class.

 OSSB students worked with local artist Claudia Retter to create one-of-a-kind artists’ books.
 Ms. Retter visited the school on multiple occasions to share her book, Flying Adventures of Two Candy Cane Pen Friends, and to work with students in bookmaking workshops.
 With the help of Ms. Retter, students learned how to make several different types of books and covers.
 In art class, they chose a topic of importance to them or used thought provoking imagery to tell a story.
 Stories ranged from autobiographical to fantasy-based.
 The art program at OSSB allows students to explore a wide range of materials and processes.
 Students enjoy using clay and paint for artistic expression.
 They also learn art history and contemporary art and artists.
 This year, students have focused on storytelling in art by exploring different ways they can tell stories with their artwork.